If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 Zeigarnik effect

-Source: PassTheBoardExam
+Source: PassTheBoardExam.

 The Zeigarnik effect may seem insignificant… until you realize just how financially important it is for SaaS companies to get customers to start using key features.
+Fairmarkit has found that a 25% increase in user activation leads to a 34% increase in monthly recurring revenue over 12 months.

 And you can apply this reasoning about the psychological value of checklists to any stage of the customer journey, not just on Day One.
 Why not use checklists in secondary onboarding too?